Armed police swoop on cars to find drugs and knives inside

-Five men were arrested after police found drugs and knives stashed inside a car just yards from a primary school in broad daylight.
+Five men were arrested after police found drugs and knives stashed inside a car in broad daylight.

-The incident happened when two cars were stopped in Primrose Hill on Plane Street, near to Stile Common Infants & Nursery School yesterday.
+The incident happened when two cars were stopped in Primrose Hill on Plane Street on Thursday.

 Residents living nearby said the cars were halted by armed officers.